valbok/protoprod/README.md

 # Prototype of product feed - protoprod

-Handles very large XML-feeds without putting too much pressure on either the CPU or the memory.
+Example of how to handle very large XML-feeds without putting too much pressure on either the CPU or the memory.
 Because of that feeds can no longer be put into memory, but have to be processed in an alternative way.

 Consists of two parts.